Text-Based Personas for Simulating User Privacy Decisions: Introduction

-However, existing approaches struggle to balance four competing dimensions: \textit{predictiveness} (accuracy in simulating individual decisions on novel questions), \textit{usability and transparency} (human-readability and editability), \textit{scalability} (maintaining bounded context lengths), and \textit{representation} (authentically capturing population diversity without relying on generic LLM stereotypes).
+However, existing approaches struggle to balance four competing dimensions: \textit{predictiveness} (accuracy in simulating individual decisions on novel questions), \textit{human auditability} (inherent semantic transparency of representing privacy logic in natural language rather than opaque logs), \textit{scalability} (maintaining bounded context lengths), and \textit{representation} (authentically capturing population diversity without relying on generic LLM stereotypes).
 For instance, constructing individual-level models by concatenating raw histories into an LLM's context window~\cite{flemings2025} yields high predictiveness when novel queries match the format of the historical data.
-However, this approach struggles to generalize to new domains or question types, and maintaining a growing raw history affects scalability and usability.
-Conversely, relying on user-provided natural language statements (e.g., ``I am very careful about sharing information'') offers high usability but lower predictiveness, especially in novel scenarios~\cite{groschupp2025}.
+However, this approach struggles to generalize to new domains or question types, and maintaining a growing raw history affects scalability and auditability.
+Conversely, relying on user-provided natural language statements (e.g., ``I am very careful about sharing information'') offers high auditability but lower predictiveness, especially in novel scenarios~\cite{groschupp2025}.
 Finally, synthesizing pre-generated demographic personas~\cite{Farquhar2024} is highly scalable but, as highlighted by Anthis et al.~\cite{anthis2025position} and Li et al.~\cite{li2026llmagentssimulateenduser}, often falls short in representation and predictiveness, producing biased outputs that rely on LLM-specific artifacts rather than authentic human nuances~\cite{krsteski2025}.
-Therefore, a critical challenge remains: \textit{how to systematically generate text-based privacy personas that successfully balance predictiveness, usability, scalability, and representation.}

-To address this challenge, this work explores how to systematically generate and validate a large-scale set of text-based personas for privacy simulations.
-In particular, we answer the following research questions:
+We systematically investigate whether text-based personas can address the challenge of balancing predictiveness, auditability, scalability, and representation, by answering the following research questions: